t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 3. Selectively protecting vital and immutable packet parts with a MAC or with encryption requires a careful balance between performance and security.
 Otherwise, this approach will either result in poor performance (protect as much as possible) or poor security (compress and transform as much as possible).

+4. Homomorphic encryption techniques can be used in the middlebox to perform certain operations.
+However, this is limited to data processing involving arithmetic operations.
+Furthermore, performance of existing libraries, e.g., SEAL {{SEAL}} is still limited to be widely applicable.

-4. Message authentication codes that sustain transformation can be realized by considering the order of transformation and protection (e.g., by creating a signature before compression so that the gateway can decompress the packet without recalculating the signature). {{ID-OSCOAP}} proposes a solution in this direction, also preventing proxies from changing relevant CoAP fields.
+5. Message authentication codes that sustain transformation can be realized by considering the order of transformation and protection (e.g., by creating a signature before compression so that the gateway can decompress the packet without recalculating the signature). {{ID-OSCOAP}} proposes a solution in this direction, also preventing proxies from changing relevant CoAP fields.
 Such an approach enables IoT specific optimizations but is more complex and may require application-specific transformations before security is applied.
-Moreover, it cannot be used with encrypted data because the lack of cleartext prevents gateways from transforming packets.
+Moreover, the usage of encrypted data prevents gateways from transforming packets.

-5. Object security based mechanisms can bridge the protocol worlds, but still requires that the two worlds use the same object security formats.
-Currently the IoT based object security format based on COSE {{ID-cose}} is different from the Internet based JOSE or CMS.
-Legacy devices on the Internet side will need to update to the newer IoT protocols to enable real end-to-end security.
+6. Object security based mechanisms can bridge the protocol worlds, but still require that the two worlds use the same object security formats.
+Currently the object security format based on COSE {{ID-cose}} (IoT protocol) is different from JOSE or CMS (traditional Internet protocol).
+Legacy devices relying on traditional Internet protocols will need to update to the newer protocols thought for constrained environments to enable real end-to-end security.
 Furthermore, middleboxes do not have any access to the data and this approach does not prevent an attacker from modifying relevant fields in CoAP.

-To the best of our knowledge, none of the mentioned security approaches that focus on the confidentiality and integrity of the communication exchange between two IP end-points provides a fully customizable solution in this problem space.
+To the best of our knowledge, none of the mentioned security approaches that focus on the confidentiality and integrity of the communication exchange between two IP end-points provides the perfect solution in this problem space.

-We note that end-to-end security could also be considered in the context of availability: making sure that the messages are delivered.
+We finally note that end-to-end security can also be considered in the context of availability: making sure that the messages are delivered.
 In this case, the end-points cannot control this, but the middleboxes play a fundamental role to make sure that exchanged messages are not dropped, e.g., due to a DDoS attack.

 ### New network architectures and paradigm {#sec6-1-4}